Please note: The upper exhibition rooms are currently not accessible to visitors with reduced mobility.

 19. Mar 16 5.
 Jun 16

-Wolfram Adalbert Scheffler gives his students at the HfBK Dresden the following "mission statement": painting, especially drawing, should be used as a direct, spontaneous and radical means of expression in the search for one's own truth.
-Routines should be interrupted, side paths taken, dead ends understood as a learning process.
-As a student, Scheffler himself only saw the inside of an art academy for a few months.
-His academy was literature and philosophy, books and empiricism.
-His paths in search of (self-)realisation were mostly sideways, his attitude distance, his means reduction.
-The artist disappears behind the form, the handwriting vanishes in the tangle of lines.
-His works do not depict space, they want to be space themselves.
+Wolfram Adalbert Scheffler gives his students at the HfBK Dresden the following ‘mission statement’ to guide them: painting, and particularly drawing, should be used as a direct, spontaneous and radical means of expression in the search for one’s own truth.
+Routines should be broken, side paths taken, and dead ends understood as part of the learning process.
+As a student himself, Scheffler only spent a few months inside an art academy.
+His academy consisted of literature and philosophy, books and – empirical experience.
+His paths, in the quest for (self-)knowledge, were mostly side roads; his attitude is one of detachment; his method is reduction.
+The artist disappears behind the form; his signature style vanishes into the tangle of lines.
+His works do not depict space; they seek to be space themselves.

 »Scheffler's more recent drawings are almost always linear.
 They have a beginning and an end, which is always a beginning again, they are finite and at the same time infinite.
 In their concentration on the essential, they [...] have something of the protocols of someone who inspects a crime scene before the crime has been committed.
 Hence the excitement and the energy.
 What Scheffler records as a draughtsman is the time before the crime.
 It can be long or short; the drawing breaks off at the moment the event occurs.
 Its finality lies in the unfinished.«